zeyad-houssainy/Paradigm/README.md

 project = MTP  AND Division = east AND labels not in (training) AND
 (
-    (status in ("In Progress", "Rework from QA", "Ready for Offshore Review", "In Offshore Review", "Ready for Project Creation", "Ready for Estimating", Rework, "In 2nd Offshore Review", "waiting for dev"))
+    (status in ("In Progress", "Rework from QA", "Ready for Offshore Review", "In Offshore Review", "Ready for Project Creation", "Ready for Estimating", Rework, "In 2nd Offshore Review", "Ready for 2nd Offshore Review", "waiting for dev"))
-    AND NOT
+    # AND NOT
-    (status in ("Ready for 2nd Offshore Review", "In 2nd Offshore Review") and labels in (Delivered_By_NICA)) )
+    # (status in ("Ready for 2nd Offshore Review", "In 2nd Offshore Review") and labels in (Delivered_By_NICA))
+)
 AND "Scheduling Type" != Exterior AND "Company Name" != "BFS - NicaES"  AND labels != ebn AND
 (
     (duedate < startOfDay())
-    OR
+    # OR
-    (labels in (Delivered_By_NICA) AND duedate < startOfDay(6))
+    # (labels in (Delivered_By_NICA) AND duedate < startOfDay(6))
 )
 ```